Sunday, June 05, 2011

 It was an overcast day when I approached the recreated palisade of an old aboriginal site, now the Museum of Ontario Archaeology.

 The entry looked forbidding.
-But that was the point when the Neutral Iroquoians erected the pointed cedar poles for protection.
+But that was the point.
+The Neutral Iroquoians had erected the pointed cedar poles with a maze for protection.

-Startled, I wound my way through a maze to find a grassy arena.
+Startled, I wound my way through the maze to find a grassy arena.
 At one end stood a longhouse — an arched structure covered with large, weathered tiles of bark.
-Inside, rustic bunks revealed a sliver of insight into how former inhabitants lived, 500 years ago.
+Inside, rustic bunks revealed some insight into how former inhabitants lived, 500 years ago.

 At another end, by a forest, a man unloaded materials from his truck.
 I approached, finding a descendant of one of several tribes that, long ago, freely roamed this area.
 We exchanged hellos.
 He said he was setting up a booth of historical artifacts for interested visitors to the upcoming pow wow.